⚡Crypto Alert : Altcoins are up 28% in just last month! Unlock gains and start trading now - Click Here

 As the name implies, a no dealing desk broker does not deal with the trades.
 Instead, they pass the trades to the interbank market where there are many liquidity providers who are willing to buy or sell any currency pair at any time.
 The no dealing desk brokers process the trades through a straight through processing (STP) system which automatically passes the trades to the liquidity provider.
 So, they don´t match their clients orders or take the other side of the trade.
 Many brokers claim to be ECN providers but they are really STP brokers.
 STP brokers are the most common in the forex market and they act as bridges to the retail forex traders because it is very hard for individual retail traders to get through to the interbank market.
 They find the best bid, ask for the spread on this market and offer it to the traders adding their commission which adds an extra 0.5, 1 or 2 pips to the spread.
 The table below shows the rates that the STP brokers get from their liquidity providers.
 Then the STP system automatically places the clients’ sell trades with the best bid price offered by Barclays Bank and the buy orders with the best ask price which is offered by the Investment Bank X. As we mentioned above, these are not the rates that you see on the platform because the brokers usually add that little extra pip or a fraction of a pip as their commission.

-Exemplary rates liquidity providers can give the <a class=STP brokers” />
+Exemplary rates liquidity providers can give the <a href=STP brokers” />

 Exemplary rates liquidity providers can give the STP brokers